AsaKientz/covid-forecasting/README.md

 ## Models and Fits

 The SEIR base model with population N=1000.
+The SciPy `odeint` function is used to integrate the differnetial equations into time series.

 <div style="text-align:center"><img src="images/generic_seir_trends.png" /></div>